 Collaborative consumption, product-as-a-service and new perspectives

-Like intangible assets, which are quietly yet inexorably overtaking tangible assets, many people are already participating in the circular economy without realising it, perhaps renting clothes or a room in a private home.
+Like intangible assets, which are quietly yet inexorably overtaking tangible assets, many people are already participating in the circular economy without realizing it, perhaps renting clothes or a room in a private home.
 Tapping into the sharing economy enables collaborative consumption, and the business world is trying its own version with companies choosing to buy products-as-a-service like compressed or clean air, and plant machinery.
-Circular supply offers a higher utilisation percentage of expensive assets — or maximises idle assets — with the provider incented to handle the product’s ongoing maintenance, durability, upgrades and treatment at the end of its use.
+Circular supply offers a higher utilization percentage of expensive assets — or maximizes idle assets — with the provider incented to handle the product’s ongoing maintenance, durability, upgrades and treatment at the end of its use.

 The business proposition of circularity is too compelling for any company to ignore: it increases resilience by retaining control of products and materials, thereby saving material costs and protecting against material price shocks, and can hedge against material scarcity issues.
 The born-circular business benefits from continued customer contact and gains insights into how their products are used.
 And the born-circular gains access to potential untapped opportunities for businesses, creating, for example, new remanufacturing or refurbishment markets.

 An age of intangible assets